What You’ll Learn 🖥️

 Next prev button: switch between events.

-For turn knob, horizontal and vertical slider we can also define minimum and maximum limits.
-In the analyze mode control elements have no function.
+For the turn knob, horizontal, and vertical sliders, you can also define minimum and maximum limits.

 Video control